-Serious wound care risks or complications can include various conditions.
-If the patient experiences any of the following, they should contact their doctor or surgeon immediately.
+Serious wound care complications can include several conditions.
+If a patient experiences one of the following symptoms, they should contact their doctor immediately.

-- Warmth, swelling, redness, or more pain at the wound
+- Warmth, swelling, redness, or pain at the wound

 Pro Tips for Mastering the Art of Wound Care

 Here are some pro wound care tips that may assist you in the future: